jasonaaronwilson/omni-c/README.md

 buffer for two way communication with another thread (so to Unix pipes or channels in Go).

+The Omni C standard library doesn't exist but c-armyknife-lib is kind of a painful and not memory safe version of what it might look like and if we can write a compiler using it, it probably isn't horrible...

 ### No Inheritance

 Missing from this feature list is *inheritance* a hallmark of OOP.
 Not